-Warneck, J. L., "Living Forces of the Gospel (Animism)."
+- Warneck, J. L., "Living Forces of the Gospel (Animism)."
 L. '09.
-Oliph., 5s.

-Warneck, J. L., "The Living Christ and Dying Heathenism."
+Oliph., 5s. - Warneck, J. L., "The Living Christ and Dying Heathenism."
 Pp. 312.
 N.Y.
 '09.
 Rev., \$1.75.
+A scientific analysis of animism and a study of the super-

 A scientific analysis of animism and a study of the supernatural forces of the Gospel which are conquering it; based mainly on the religion of the Battaks in Sumatra, but with interesting and valuable references to other peoples; exceptionally useful.